cucapra/diospyros/evaluation/README.md

 cd /data/asplos-aec
 ```

-Here, we want to create a new folder per reviewer to avoid overwriting eachother's work.
+Here, we want to create a new folder per reviewer to avoid overwriting each other's work.
 Run the following, replacing `<letter>` with the reviewer letter you are assigned in HotCRP (for example, `mkdir reviewer-A`).
-Then, copy the `diospyros` repo into your new directory and cd there:
+Then, copy the `diospyros` repository into your new directory and `cd` there:

 #### On the server
 ```